 How did it all happen?
 What was he like?
 Why did he default to drug use?
 I talk about the cultural differences between my generation and theirs acknowledging the amount of content that comes at them daily.

 Next one-third is how our family coped with the grief

 I talk about how each person in our family coped with the loss of Charles and show a video of how his older brother, Richard answers the question, “How many brothers and sisters do you have?”
 Each of us had our different ways to manage the pain of the loss by suicide.

 I throw in some funny videos and one of their classmates dons a Dr. Seuss hat and reads some seuss-like poem I wrote about rooting for oneself.
-It’s silly and bouncy and lightens up what is otherwise a dour subject.
-But it gets the point across and they need a break from the intensity of the subject.
-I do, too.
+The poem is silly and bouncy and lightens up what is otherwise a dour subject.
+But it gets the point across.

 The last one-third is coping skills

 This is an interactive exercise on coping skills.

 Life is never perfect and we run into roadblocks, speed bumps, and land mines.
-And we also have moments of joy both large and small.
+Life also has epic moments of joy.
 How are we going to handle those earth-shattering moments?
-We are all going to have them and we need to know how we might cope with adversity.
+We need to know how we might cope with adversity.

 Next, I ask the students to fill out a post-it note with one problem they have dealt with and put it on the whiteboard.
 Just one.
 I have a list to give them an idea of what I’m looking for.

-Those who’ve been keeping some tough secrets reveal them anonymously and then they see how others in the class, their peers sitting right next to them, are dealing with some of the same very big issues.
+Students who’ve been harboring some tough secrets reveal them anonymously.
+Then they see how others in the class, their peers sitting right next to them, are dealing with some of the same very big issues.
 It’s a eureka moment for all of us and I feel it in the room.